Transformers One: Future

+titled Transformers One: New Adventures, which premiered on the official Transformers YouTube channel on January 17, 2025.

-On November 20, 2024, following the film's underperformance, Hasbro announced that they would be no longer co-financing film adaptations based on their properties, instead leaving external studios to exclusively fund such projects.
-The following month, Tyree Henry expressed hopes of a sequel being officially confirmed.
-During a BotCon panel in June 2025, Cooley stated that Paramount is not interested in producing a sequel, although he asserted, "We'll see what happens.
+During a BotCon panel in June 2025, Cooley stated that Paramount is not interested in producing a full sequel, although he asserted, "We'll see what happens.
 You never know."
 A week later, it was reported that Cooley would return to direct an installment in the live-action film series.